Redwood Bank – a provider that offers savings accounts for businesses and charities.

-However, following a series of improvements to rates over the last few weeks, Redwood Bank now sits proudly at the top of our Business Notice Account Best Buy Table.
+However, following a series of improvements to rates, Redwood Bank now sits proudly at the top of our Business Notice Account Best Buy Table.

 There are currently two notice accounts available, one with a shorter 35 day notice period and a longer 95 day account.

 The accounts are available to both businesses and charities and can be opened online or by post, with a minimum of £10,000.

 For alternatives and to compare the accounts to the rest of the market, please take a look at our Best Buy Tables or call us on 0800 011 9705.

 You can apply for the accounts above online or by post, with a minimum opening balance requirement of £10,000.
 Online only applications are common amongst many of the top savings rates at the moment, so the option to open accounts by post may be attractive to those who prefer not to use the internet for applications.